 - 1. Completion in classified graduate status of four or more courses at the 500 level (minimum of twelve (12) hours) within the Department of Psychology. - 2.
-Maintenance of a 3.0 GPA or better in all departmental coursework and in overall coursework. - 3.
-Acceptance by the department of a proposed formal degree plan. - 4.
+On file, a GRE Psychology score of at least 150 (old GRE score of 500) to satisfy Qualifying Examination requirements. - 3.
+Maintenance of a 3.0 GPA or better in all departmental coursework and in overall coursework. - 4.
+Acceptance by the department of a proposed formal degree plan. - 5.
 Recommendation by the faculty of the department for acceptance as a candidate.

-Master of Arts in Psychology Clinical Community Psychology Concentration
+Master of Arts in Psychology

+Clinical Community Psychology Concentration